 - 1. MVV's Human Rights Policy, which was updated in June 2020.
 This reaffirms our full commitment to human rights and fundamental freedoms as set out in numerous international conventions of the United Nations (UN), the International Labour Organization (ILO) and the Organisation for Economic Cooperation and Development (OECD), as well as in the German National Action Plan for Business and Human Rights (NAP).
 MVV is also committed to the ten principles of the UN Global Compact and has expressed its commitment to the United Nations in August 2017.
 Our yearly sustainability report summarizes our policies and actions related to human rights, labour, health and safety, anti-corruption and environment, and contains individual statements according to the principles of the UN Global Compact. - 2.
 The establishment of an internal due diligence process in order to identify risks to human rights, labour rights or health and safety rules stemming from our business activities and to ensure that in case of any risk, this risk is immediately brought to the attention of the relevant business unit, department or subsidiary so that appropriate measures can be taken to avoid the risk materializing and damages occurring.
 Acquisitions of assets or company shareholdings are also subject to a thorough due diligence process that covers compliance with human rights, labour rights, health and safety rules as well as adherence to compliance related requirements and further sustainability aspects, such as environmental protection.

 3. Extending our commitment to human rights to our suppliers.
 Respect for human rights forms an important component of MVV's procurement terms and is also a key aspect when it comes to selecting suppliers and products.
-We require our suppliers to adhere to human rights and labour rights as set out in the conventions and documents referred to above.
-Contracts with suppliers that do not comply and/or do not procure that their supply chain complies with these terms may be terminated and/or held liable for breach of contract.
+We require our suppliers to adhere to human rights and labour rights as set out in the conventions and documents referred to above as well as in the new German Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz - LkSG) which will be applicable to MVV as from 2023.
+Contracts with suppliers that do not comply and/or do not procure that their supply chains comply with these terms may be terminated and/or the suppliers may be held liable for breach of contract.